renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! tip
-When using S3 for repository cache storage, a folder hierarchy can be used by specifying it as part of `repositoryCacheType`. e.g. `repositoryCacheType: 's3://bucket-name/dir1/.../dirN/'`.
+    If you're storing the repository cache on Amazon S3 then you may set a folder hierarchy as part of `repositoryCacheType`.
+    For example, `repositoryCacheType: 's3://bucket-name/dir1/.../dirN/'`.

 ## requireConfig